Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-1/03-FASTQ-files_&_basic-QC.md

 # specify the -t option for multi threading to make it run faster, here we are using one because our files are small
 fastqc -t 1 *.fastq.gz

+## note -- if fastqc is not available, activate the conda environment for this workshop
+## conda activate /dartfs-hpc/scratch/rnaseq1/envs/rnaseq1

 # move results to a new folder
 mkdir fastqc_results
 mv *fastqc* fastqc_results